arp242/zcache/README.md

 https://godocs.io/zgo.at/zcache

 This is a fork of https://github.com/patrickmn/go-cache – which no longer seems actively maintained.
-There are two versions of zcache, both of which are
+There are two versions of zcache:
-maintained:

 - v1 is 100% compatible with go-cache and a drop-in replacement with various enhancements.
+As of 2025 this is only maintained for bugfixes, and not new features.
 - v2 makes various incompatible changes to the API; some functions calls are improved and it uses generics, which requires Go 1.18.